 Due to the COVID-19 pandemic and per both national and the Johns Hopkins Graduate Medical Education Committee guidelines, all interviews will be conducted virtually.
 Information regarding the interview process will be provided to candidates selected.
-We plan to interview candidates during the month of September.
+We plan to interview candidates during the months of September and October.

-Eligible fellowship candidates will have completed a residency program in psychiatry, neurology anesthesiology, internal medicine, 0or otolaryngology/head and neck surgery, or a fellowship in adult or pediatric pulmonary medicine.
+Eligible fellowship candidates will have completed a residency program in internal medicine, neurology, psychiatry, pediatrics, otolaryngology, anesthesiology, or subspecialty training such as a fellowship in adult or pediatric pulmonary medicine.

-The Johns Hopkins Sleep Medicine Fellowship Program will be participating in the National Residency Matching Program.
+The Johns Hopkins Sleep Medicine Fellowship Program participates in the National Residency Matching Program.
 Applications will ONLY be accepted on-line through the Electronic Residency Application Service (ERAS).
 Please check the ERAS and NRMP websites for specific information and timelines regarding application submission and match-related information, respectively.

 In addition to the information required by ERAS, please submit the following online through ERAS as part of your application:

-Three letters of recommendation (One should be from your most recent Program Director)
+- Three letters of recommendation (including one from your most recent Program Director)

 All applicant materials are reviewed, but only select applicants will be asked to come for an interview.
 Interviews usually are scheduled during the months of September and October.
 Notification of selection for the fellowship will be through the match.